sangnguyens/3D-Bin-Packing/README.md

 python evaluation.py
 ```
 ## Rendering
-Run evaluation.py and come to `nb` folder run `notebook` to see how agent
+Run evaluation.py and come to `nb` folder run `BinRenderingCode.ipynb` to see how agent
 packs and places boxes.

 ## Help